Get

 Teaching a young dog is much easier than training an adult dog, and Corgis are no exception.
 The best time to socialize a Corgi is at 8 to 16 weeks of age.
 During this period, Corgis are still forming social bonds and learning about their environment, making them more open to new things.

 After the socialization period ends, Corgis may become more timid and cautious.
 The generalizations they have adopted at a young age become ingrained in their minds.
 It may be hard to undo these behaviors.
-So, it’s important to socialize a Corgi during its early months.
+So, it’s important to socialize a Corgi during their early months.

 welsh corgi pembroke puppy on its owners arms